zhangyuanwei/node-images/README.md

 + libpng 1.5.x
 + jpeg-turbo 1.x.x

-You will also need to install:

-+ giflib 4.x.x
-+ libpng 1.5.x
-+ jpeg-turbo 1.x.x

 ## API 接口

 node-images provide jQuery-like Chaining API,You can start the chain like this: